green47336/green-game-hub/README.md

+This project follows Mosh Hamedani's tutorial on his React 18 + TypeScript course.
+You can find the course I used on his website: https://codewithmosh.com/ Here is his source code: https://github.com/mosh-hamedani/game-hub
+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.